ryanaustinf/LALR/README.md

 	also, check the interpret() method of Token if there's any special type tokens in your language
+5. Implement the NonTerminalFactory Interface by returning the approproate class for each NonTerminal you made in step 4.

-6. Instantiate Interpreter, set the Tokenizer using setTokenizer(Tokenizer), and set code using setCode(filename : String).
+6. Instantiate Interpreter in the Driver with the Tokenizer using setTokenizer(Tokenizer), NonTerminalFactory, cfg file, and code.
 7. Run the Driver by java Driver <filename> and see your code run.